 Key Flavours in Food in Georgia

 Georgian food is far from bland and, contrarily, relies on a number of bold and unique flavours that give it its characteristic punch.
-Arguably the spiciest of European cuisines (though it is far from the heat you will experience in cuisines found in Asia or Mexico), Georgian cuisine does pack a bit of heat into a number of different dishes.
+Arguably the spiciest of European cuisines (though it is far from the heat you will experience in cuisines found in Asia or Mexico), traditional food in Georgia does pack a bit of heat into a number of different dishes.

 Perhaps the spice (and herb) that features most frequently in Georgian cuisine is coriander.
 Rarely will you find a Georgian dish that doesn’t call for the use of ground coriander seed and, almost always, there is a call for the use of fresh coriander (cilantro) leaves and stems, as well.

-So, as you can see, the flavours of Georgian cuisine are bold and unique, just like the country itself.
+So, as you can see, the flavours of the food in Georgia are bold and unique, just like the country itself.

 Georgian Cuisine Guide

-Though this is by no means an exhaustive list — and it is also worth noting that Georgian cuisine can vary from region to region — these are some of the most common dishes that you can expect to find in Georgia.
+Though this is by no means an exhaustive list — and it is also worth noting that food can vary from region to region of Georgia — these are some of the most common dishes that you can expect to find in the country.

 Georgian Bread Dishes & Sides

 Georgian meals typically revolve around bread and you will get funny looks at a restaurant if you fail to order a bread dish of any sort at a restaurant in Georgia.
 Luckily, Georgians do bread incredibly well and in many different iterations.